Modern Physics

 For whom?

 This minor is open to TU Delft Students from the following programs: Aerospace Engineering, Applied Earth Sciences, Applied Mathematics, Civil Engineering, Computer Science and Engineering, Electrical Engineering, Marine Technology, Mechanical Engineering, Molecular Science and Technology.
-Students Computer Science and Engineering are admitted if they have a strong mathematical background in analytical methods, such as calculus and linear algebra, since only then they can successfully finish this minor.
+Computer Science and Engineering students are admitted if they have a strong mathematical background in analytical methods, such as calculus and linear algebra, since only then they can successfully finish this minor.
 In addition, students from the following programmes are admissible for this minor: BSc in Econometrics and Economics (EUR), Econometrie en Operationele Research (EUR), Econometrics and Philosophy of Econometrics (EUR), International Bachelor Econometrics and Operations Research (EUR), Sterrenkunde (UL), Wiskunde (UL).
 Students from programmes at other universities will only be admitted after a consultation with the coordinator of the minor.

 Do you have a special talent for physics and mathematics, and do you want: